ONSBigData/dpm.dash/inst/extdata/guide.md

     1. Take your base model configuration.
     2. For each step in the specified parameter range:
         1. Modify the chosen parameter to the current step’s value.
-        2. Re-run the `accountTMB::estimate_account` function with this modified configuration.
+        2. Re-run the `dpmaccount::estimate_account` function with this modified configuration.
         3. Store the key results (augmented population and migration).
   - **Feedback**: A status message will indicate the progress and